-Courtesy the American Museum of Natural History
+Courtesy of the American Museum of Natural History

 The following text is an excerpt from the book Big Brain by Gary Lynch and Richard Granger, and it represents their own theory about the Boskops.
 The theory is a controversial one; see, for instance, paleoanthropologist John Hawks’ much different take.

 Copyright © 2008 by the authors and reprinted by permission of Palgrave Macmillan, a division of Macmillan Publishers Limited.
 All rights reserved.